mshook/sector-lisp-on-c64/README.md

 # sector-lisp-on-c64

+2026-05-11

+- <https://stigc.dk/c64/basic/> - Paste the .bas into the text window below the C64 screen

+- There's a problems with lines longer than 80 characters

+---

 Develop a lisp based on the friendly version of SectorLisp that runs on the Commodore 64

 There are a number of things to consider: